Iron

 Some people find iron supplementation helpful when blood tests, symptoms or lifestyle factors suggest lower intake.

-is influenced by stomach acid, gut health and vitamin C intake
+Research also shows that iron is more easily absorbed from animal sources and that the absorption is influenced by stomach acid, gut health and vitamin C intake.

 As always, supplements should align with individual needs.